DWI Lawyer Straight Talk

 I am afraid that my DWI Lawyer will think that I am an idiot/stupid/wild/crazy… when the offense happened, and I don’t want to have to go over the evidence with her.

 Please know that what makes us human is a wide range of feelings in an impossible to count number of circumstances.
 When you throw alcohol or other substances in the mix that alters one’s judgments, things can go out of control.
 I like to start off my evaluations in DWIs by explaining “Please don’t be embarrassed.
 If you look intoxicated, I can assure you that I have looked worse.
 Trust me.”
 With shameful or embarrassing situations, my job is to help not judge.
-I keep a box of Kleenex in my office, and it is used often.
-I appreciate when things get raw since I am trying to get to the root of problems, issues, and everything I can to help my client.
+I keep a box of Kleenex in my office, and it is used often during emotional moments.
+These emotional moments are important because I am trying to get to the root of problems, issues, and everything I can to help my client.

 What if I don’t want my DWI Lawyer to know the truth?
 Can I present a false narrative that will get me out of this?
 Will she suspect it?
 What happens if she catches me lying to her?

 I have been doing this for 26 years and have raised four children and taken in more.
 I have tried over 400 cases (mostly jury trials) and spend a lot of time with people talking, learning, and smoking cigars.
 Much like one of our country’s best Supreme Court Justices John Marshall, I am a people person.
 He spent hours in the Founding Father days of the 1700s in taverns, me- in cigar shops.
 By this, I mean that reading people comes with knowing and loving people.
 When you have a handle on people, spotting falsehoods and lies comes naturally.
 It is my job to read jurors and know what matters to them.
 I do not hesitate to tell my clients when I disagree with them or find what they are saying to be untruthful.
 My job is to help, not hurt.